PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Pre-terminal InstanceNorm layout composite characterization

+The next source-order cluster runs three InstanceNorm layout repairs directly after optional late-binary layout recovery: post-bias, residual-Mul/Concat, and dual-stat residual-Add/Resize.
+All three receive the same ModelIR and conversion-local LayoutState.
+Their result mappings are retained only in lowerer locals and have no consumers.

+The focused characterization fixes the three targets, exact pass order, model/layout argument policy, late-binary recovery predecessor, first terminal-affine tensor-count successor, and absence of result loads.
+A strict expected failure requires one ordered `run_pre_terminal_instancenorm_layout_cleanup(shared_model_ir_pass_context)` composite result outside the full phase store.

+The future owner must import the three pass-module owners directly, preserve their independent mappings in a fixed tuple, and forward the identical ModelIR/LayoutState objects to every call.
+It must not summarize counters, record phase evidence, or absorb either neighboring decision.
+No production source changed in this checkpoint.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before production changes.
+Keep the store at 128/128 and continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: